alt3/cakephp-validation-exposer/README.md

 ### `rules()`

-Calling the `rules()` method will return a hash containing all validation information found in your application structured similar to shown
+Use the `rules()` method to produce a hash containing all validation information found in your application structured similarly to shown below:
-below:

 ```php
 [users] => Array